cc65/cc65/libsrc/float/readme.md

 ### runtime functions

-these must be available in the runtime library
+These must be available in the runtime library.
 ```
 func        description                       softfloat cbmfp   wozfp   754     codegen.c